informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_1_en.md

-Observe that, like the `Game` class, the `GameObjectContainer` class only deals with objects of the abstract class `GameObject` so, like the game code, *the container code must **not** seek to identify the dynamic type (i.e. which subclass of `GameObject`) of the objects it is handling*.
+Observe that, like the `Game` class, the `GameObjectContainer` class only deals with objects of the abstract class `GameObject` so, like the game code, *the container code must **not** seek to identify the dynamic type (i.e. which concrete subclass of `GameObject`) of the objects it is handling*.
 Finally, it is of great importance that the implementation details of the `GameObjectContainer` be private so, for example, it should not export the value of any of the attributes of the `ArrayList` class that it is using to store the game objects.
 This information hiding enables the implementation of the container to be changed without affecting the